marcus-grant/notes/statistics-python.md

 (**THIS IS TESTING AUTOMATED CHANGES**)
 FOOBAR 123
+Come on please use this version of the repository FFS!!!

 Python is one of the main ways that data engineers & data scientists today analyze data using statistical methods.